mbianchidev/mbianchidev/README.md

 </div>

-If a project has no link it's closed source.
+If a project has no link it's closed source for the time being.

 I tend to default to open source, MIT License, but sometimes I don't.